flemay/3musketeers/content/docs/patterns.md

 ## Make - Compose - Docker - Shell file

 In this pattern Make calls Compose which executes a shell/bash command inside a Docker container.
+Also, an example of a shell file that mimics Make can be found [here][other-tips].

 ```bash
 # echo.sh